Video Toaster: Decline

 By 2009, the Video Toaster started to receive less attention from NewTek in the run-up to the transition to HD systems.
 In December 2010, the discontinuation of VT[5] was announced, marking the end of the Video Toaster as a stand-alone product.
 TriCaster systems based on the VT platform were still made up until August 2012, when the TriCaster STUDIO was replaced by the TriCaster 40.
 This officially marked the end of the Video Toaster.

+Reception

+In 1992, the Video Toaster was "fairly common ... especially at corporate video production facilities."
+It enabled "high-end" broadcast-level effects but in a "restricted budget".
+Cost for the toaster was around $4,600, vs. $100,000 or more for a high-end non-linear system.
+It was in use by 19% of surveyed "small-market" TV stations, and 50% of universities.
+It was "rapidly becoming obsolete."

+They were "considered by many" to not match the quality of higher-end systems.
+Don Lancaster said "by far the best low-end editing machine today [1996] remains the NeweTek Video Toaster."